shopware/docs/guides/plugins/apps/app-sdks/php/03-context.md

 // Find the actual shop by the request
 $shop = $shopResolver->resolveShop($psrRequest);

-// Parse the request as webhook
+// Parse the request as a webhook
 $webhook = $contextResolver->assembleWebhook($psrRequest, $shop);

 $webhook->eventName; // the event name